korijamal/Adv-DB-Assignments/assign3/ReadMe.md

 ## PROGRAMMING ASSIGNMENT 3: RECORD MANAGER

 ### Group_17 Team Members:
-1. Venkata Naga Lakshmi Sai Snigdha Sri Jata - A20560684 - 25% Contributed
+1. Kori Kamoljonov - XXXXXXXX - 25% Contributed
-2. Adarsh Chidirala - A20561069 - 25% Contributed
+2. Lastname Name - XXXXXXXX - 25% Contributed
-4. Sharan Rama Prakash Shenoy - A20560683 - 25% Contributed
-5. Ajay Kumar Choudary Koneti - A20563634 - 25% Contributed
+3. Lastname Name - XXXXXXXX - 25% Contributed

 ---

 ## README- Record Manger

-This README provides an overview of the Record Manager code, which is divided into five main sections: Tables and Manager, handling records in a table, scans, dealing with schemas, and dealing with records and attribute values.
-Each section explains the purpose and functionality of the relevant functions and methods.
+This README provides a comprehensive overview of the Record Manager implementation, highlighting its functionality and the steps required to execute the code.
+The Record Manager is structured into five key sections: Table Management, Record Handling, Scanning Mechanisms, Schema Management, and Attribute Operations.

 ---

-## Optional Extensions:
+## Additional Features:

-We have implemented an Interactive Interface extension that allows you to define new tables, insert, update, and delete tuples, and execute scans.
-This implementation provides a menu-based command-line interface (CLI).
+We have included an Interactive Interface that enables users to define tables, insert, update, and delete records, as well as perform scans.
+This feature is implemented as a menu-driven command-line interface (CLI) for ease of use.

 ---

 ## The Procedure to Run the Code:

-Step 1: Navigate to the new branch created "Assignment3" branch in Git-Hub and download the necessary .zip file.
+Step 1: Switch to the "Assignment3" branch in the GitHub repository and download the necessary files.

 Step 2: Run "make clean" to remove any previously compiled files.

-Step 3: Use the "make" command to compile the program by running the Makefile.
+Step 3: Compile the program using the make command.

 Step 4: Execute the test case 3_1 by running "./test_assign3_1".

-Step 5: Execute the test expressions by running "./test_expr".
+Step 5: Run the expression test cases using ./test_expr.

-Step 6: Execute the test Interactive Interface by running "./Interface".
+Step 6: Launch the interactive interface using ./Interface.

-Step 7: Once again, use "make clean" to remove generated executable files, and repeat steps 3 and 5 to rerun the assignment.
+Step 7: After execution, clean up generated files using make clean and repeat steps 3 to 5 if necessary.

-Step 6: Once again, use "make clean" to remove generated executable files, and repeat steps 3 and 5 to rerun the assignment.

 ---
 ## Features To Do